Humana (NYSE:HUM) Releases FY 2021 Earnings Guidance

-Humana (NYSE:HUM) last released its earnings results on Wednesday, November 3rd.
-The insurance provider reported $4.83 earnings per share for the quarter, topping the Zacks’ consensus estimate of $4.61 by $0.22.
-Humana had a net margin of 3.30% and a return on equity of 14.95%.
+Humana (NYSE:HUM) last announced its quarterly earnings results on Wednesday, November 3rd.
+The insurance provider reported $4.83 earnings per share (EPS) for the quarter, topping the consensus estimate of $4.61 by $0.22.
 The business had revenue of $20.70 billion for the quarter, compared to analyst estimates of $20.91 billion.
-During the same period last year, the company posted $3.08 EPS.
-The business’s revenue was up 3.1% on a year-over-year basis.
-On average, analysts expect that Humana will post 20.5 EPS for the current fiscal year.
+Humana had a return on equity of 14.95% and a net margin of 3.30%.
+The company’s quarterly revenue was up 3.1% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $3.08 earnings per share.
+On average, equities analysts forecast that Humana will post 20.5 earnings per share for the current fiscal year.

-A number of research analysts have weighed in on HUM shares.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of Humana from $427.00 to $456.00 and gave the stock a hold rating in a research note on Tuesday, November 9th.
-Royal Bank of Canada raised their target price on shares of Humana from $479.00 to $525.00 and gave the stock an outperform rating in a research note on Thursday, November 4th.
-Oppenheimer raised their price target on shares of Humana from $480.00 to $510.00 and gave the stock an outperform rating in a report on Thursday, November 4th.
-SVB Leerink raised their price target on shares of Humana from $494.00 to $528.00 and gave the stock an outperform rating in a report on Thursday, November 4th.
-Finally, Morgan Stanley raised their price target on shares of Humana from $513.00 to $559.00 and gave the stock an overweight rating in a report on Thursday, November 4th.
-Four investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
-According to MarketBeat.com, Humana presently has an average rating of Buy and a consensus target price of $503.51.
+Several analysts have recently commented on the company.
+Citigroup increased their price objective on Humana from $510.00 to $528.00 and gave the stock a buy rating in a research note on Tuesday, November 9th.
+Royal Bank of Canada increased their price target on Humana from $479.00 to $525.00 and gave the company an outperform rating in a research report on Thursday, November 4th.
+SVB Leerink increased their price target on Humana from $494.00 to $528.00 and gave the company an outperform rating in a research report on Thursday, November 4th.
+Oppenheimer increased their price target on Humana from $480.00 to $510.00 and gave the company an outperform rating in a research report on Thursday, November 4th.
+Finally, Morgan Stanley increased their price target on Humana from $513.00 to $559.00 and gave the company an overweight rating in a research report on Thursday, November 4th.
+Four research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $503.51.

-In other Humana news, Director David A. Jr/Ky Jones sold 4,800 shares of the business’s stock in a transaction on Thursday, September 16th.
+In related news, CEO Bruce D. Broussard sold 50,006 shares of the business’s stock in a transaction dated Friday, November 5th.
+The stock was sold at an average price of $454.70, for a total transaction of $22,737,728.20.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, Director David A. Jr/Ky Jones sold 4,800 shares of the business’s stock in a transaction dated Thursday, September 16th.
 The shares were sold at an average price of $401.00, for a total value of $1,924,800.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Bruce D. Broussard sold 50,006 shares of Humana stock in a transaction on Friday, November 5th.
-The stock was sold at an average price of $454.70, for a total transaction of $22,737,728.20.
 The disclosure for this sale can be found here.
-0.40% of the stock is currently owned by company insiders.
+Company insiders own 0.40% of the company’s stock.

 Humana Inc engages in the provision of health insurance services.
 The firm operates through the following segments: Retail, Group and Specialty and Healthcare Services.
 The Retail segment consists of products sold on a retail basis to individuals including medical and supplemental benefit plans such as Medicare, and State-based Medicaid contracts.